 Statements about the foundational justification of morality are closely connected to the philosophy of mind.
 Since the 20th century, minds are mostly seen as part of the whole of physical reality, a position known as monism, which is opposite to Cartesian and other types of dualism.
 Although the brain facilitates the mind, this does not imply that mental processes can be described in a physical way.
 Daniel Dennett believes that in the mind there is something we call the self, the narrative center of our existence.
 The human self is not only capable of making self-conscious representations of reality and to reflect on them, but also of imagining actions and their consequences, both for the self and for others.
 Making representations and reflecting on them however is by no means strictly rational; it is driven by beliefs, desires and emotions as well.

-Morality refers to human behavior, either of others or of the self, either of individuals or of groups.
+Morality refers to human behavior, either of the self or of others, so, either of individuals or of groups.
 Moral virtues and values are collectively rationalized, standardized patterns characterizing behavior.
 Although often formulated as nouns, moral virtues and values are in fact predicates.
 ‘Honesty’ is the same as ‘being honest’ or ‘showing honest behavior’; ‘order’ is an evaluation of collective orderly behavior.
 Moral virtues and values cannot be applied to people or institutions independently of their behavior.
 Values not referring to behavior – ‘health’, ‘wealth’, ‘beauty’ – are not moral values.

 Since behavior actually takes place in reality, there is no essential difference between calling a person honest or the table brown; both are representations of a reality.
 There would neither be any difference if honesty and brownness were seen as universals or as classes of particular individuals – see The metaphysics of truth.
 Neither “honest’ nor ‘brown’ are sharply defined categories, implying that opinions may differ in specific cases.
 The question: “Where do values (or virtues) come from?” is not different from the question “Where do colors come from?”
 And it is neither different from “Where does truth come from?”, since also ‘truth’ is just one of the ways to express a predicate: ‘true’.
 All of these are used to share beliefs; their purpose is communication.